just95/toml.dart/README.md

 var toml = encoder.encode(document);
 ```

-Classes which implement the `TomlEncodable` interface define a `toToml` method
-whose return value can be represented by TOML in turn.
+Classes which implement the `TomlEncodable` interface define a `toToml` method whose return value can be represented by TOML in turn.

 ## Data Structure

-TOML **documents** and **tables** as well as **inline tables** are represented
-through nested `UnmodifiableMapView` objects whose keys are `String`s and
-values `dynamic` read-only representations of the corresponding TOML value or
+TOML **documents** and **tables** as well as **inline tables** are represented through nested `UnmodifiableMapView` objects whose keys are `String`s and values `dynamic` read-only representations of the corresponding TOML value or sub-table.
-sub-table.
-The contents of a table declared by:
+The contents of a table declared by

 ```toml
 [a.b.c]
 key = 'value'
 ```

-may be accessed using `[]`:
+may be accessed using `[]` as shown in the listing below.

 ```dart
 var table = document['a']['b']['c']; // ok
 var value = table['key'];
 ```

-The following, however, is invalid:
+The following, however, is invalid.

 ```dart
 var table = document['a.b.c']; // error
 table['key'] = value; // error
 ```

-All kinds of **arrays** including **arrays of tables** are stored as
+All kinds of **arrays** including **arrays of tables** are stored as `UnmodifiableListView` objects.
-`UnmodifiableListView` objects.
 Though the encoder accepts any `Iterable`.
 The items of the list represent either a value or a table.
-Given a document:
+Consider the document that contains an array of tables.

 ```toml
 [[items]]